Children's Ministry.jpg

 Lillian enjoys traveling, camping, and going out to eat in restaurants around the neighborhood.
 She currently works as an office manager with her husband, a dentist, and helps coordinate weddings for Hope Barn & Gardens.

-He graduated from Arizona Christian University with a Bachelor's in Secondary Education with an emphasis in Christian Ministry and a minor in Biblical Studies.
-He was also a colligate football player for four years at ACU.
+Austin is a Phoenix native and graduate of Arizona Christian University, where he earned a Bachelor’s in Secondary Education with an emphasis in Christian Ministry and a minor in Biblical Studies.

 Jessica is an Arizona native who has been part of the Hope family since 2009.
 Over the years, she has served on the Summer Team and in worship before having the incredible opportunity to serve the children and families of Hope as our Hope Kids leader.